American 18-19th Century Genre Scenes

 A 11/29/13 search within TFAO's digital library retrieved:

 Genre paintings are scenes from everyday life.
 The National Gallery of Art explains genre scenes in their Exploring Themes in American Art series.
+[Link found to be expired as of 2015 audit.
+TFAO is saving the citation for use by researchers.]

 In October 2012 The Metropolitan Museum of Art launched MetPublications, an online resource that offers in-depth access to the Museum's print and online publications, covering art, art history, archaeology, conservation, and collecting.
-Titles relating to American representational art available for free viewing via.pdf download or online reading as of 2013 include: American Stories: Paintings of Everyday Life, 1765-1915; Weinberg, H. Barbara, and Carrie Rebora Barratt, eds., with essays by Carrie Rebora Barratt, Margaret C. Conrads, Bruce Robertson, and H. Barbara Weinberg (2009)
+Titles relating to American representational art available for free viewing via.pdf download or online reading as of 2013 include: American Stories: Paintings of Everyday Life, 1765-1915; Weinberg, H. Barbara, and Carrie Rebora Barratt, eds., with essays by Carrie Rebora Barratt, Margaret C. Conrads, Bruce Robertson, and H. Barbara Weinberg (2009).
+Accessed August, 2015.

 American Stories: Paintings of Everyday Life, 1765-1915, an exhibit held October 12, 2009-January 24, 2010 at the Metropolitan Museum of Art.
 Includes an online video,"Spectrum Presents: The Moth at the Met: American Stories," inspired by the exhibit.
 Accessed February, 2015.